AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-19-lab-8-security-system.markdown

 For this lab, we want to design a simple safe, which will use the display, some buttons, the piezo, and an LED.

 The end result should be that the display starts out showing "UNLOCKED" on the screen, with the LED on pin 10 turned on and the LED on pin 11 turned off, since this is a dangerous state to be in -- anyone could take our stuff!
-When the user presses "SELECT" it will lock the safe, which involves printing "LOCKED" on the screen, as well as turning on the green LED and turning off the red one.
+When the user presses "SELECT" it will lock the safe, which involves printing "LOCKED" on the screen, as well as turning on the "locked" LED and turning off the "unlocked" one.
 The next time SELECT is pressed, it will ask for a 4-digit code to be entered.
 If the code is correct, it will return to the unlocked state.
 If the code is wrong, it will print a message on the screen saying

           STOP!
      HACKER DETECTED